Initial Configuration of Simple Machines Forum (SMF)

 Login to Simple Machines Forum admin control panel

-We start by supposing that my forum is installed at http://copablog.com/forum/
+We start by considering that my forum’s installation URL is http://copablog.com/forum/

 The admin interface of the forum will have a URL similar to http://copablog.com/forum/index.php?action=admin

 You will get the admin URL from the softaculous interface, if you installed SMF through softaculous.
 Enter the login details which you gave during installation.

 Once the login details are verified, you will be taken to the admin dashboard of Simple Machines Forum.